-Notes: 1.
-Descriptions in the "Principal business" column are names of segments.

-- 2. The figures in parentheses in the "Holding rate of voting rights" column are indirect holding rates included in the figures outside the parentheses. - 3.
+- Notes: 1.
+Descriptions in the "Principal business" column are names of segments. - 2.
+The figures in parentheses in the "Holding rate of voting rights" column are indirect holding rates included in the figures outside the parentheses. - 3.
 "Interlocking of officers" includes interlocking of officers of associated companies and secondment of officers of the Company. - 4.
 1: These companies are classified as specified subsidiaries.
-Companies that fall under the category of specified subsidiaries included in "Other 205 companies" are as follows.

-JTI-Macdonald Corp., JT Canada LLC Inc., JT International (Philippines) Inc., JTI Processadora de Tabaco do Brasil Ltda., Japan Tobacco International Manufacturing Co., Ltd., PT.
-Karyadibya Mahardhika, JT International Asia Manufacturing Corp., JTI (UK) Management Ltd., Gallaher Group Ltd., Benson & Hedges Ltd., Gallaher Overseas (Holdings) Ltd., Austria Tabak GmbH

-- 5. 2: This company files Annual Securities Report. - 6.
-3: Liquidation is scheduled for March 2019. - 7.
-Consolidated subsidiary Green Foods Co., Ltd. is insolvent, with liabilities exceeding assets by ¥11,088 million.
-Green Foods Co., Ltd. suspended business operations in December 2012.
+Companies that fall under the category of specified subsidiaries included in "Other 213 companies" are as follows. - JTI-Macdonald Corp., JTI Tütün Ürünleri Pazarlama A.Ş., JT Canada LLC Inc., JT International (Philippines) Inc., JTI Processadora de Tabaco do Brasil Ltda., Japan Tobacco International Manufacturing Co., Ltd., JT International Distribuidora de Cigarros Ltda., PT Karyadibya Mahardhika, Japan Tobacco (Bangladesh) Limited, JT International Asia Manufacturing Corp., JTI (UK) Management Ltd., Gallaher Group Ltd., Benson & Hedges Ltd., Gallaher Overseas (Holdings) Ltd., Austria Tabak GmbH - 5.
+2: This company files Annual Securities Report. - 6.
+Consolidated subsidiary Green Foods Co., Ltd. is insolvent, with liabilities exceeding assets by ¥10,822 million.
+Green Foods Co., Ltd. suspended business operations in December 2012. - 7.
+In accordance with the reorganization of the Processed Food Business resolved at a meeting of the Company's Board of Directors held on October 31, 2018, TableMark Holdings Co., Ltd., which was a consolidated subsidiary in the previous fiscal year, was excluded from the scope of consolidation beginning in the fiscal year ended December 31, 2019 and the liquidation was completed on December 26, 2019.

-5. Status of employees
+5. Status of Employees

-(1) Consolidated companies
+(1) Consolidated Companies